Review and summary/synopsis of Christine by author Stephen King originally published in 1983

 Arnie intends to fix Christine up using his summer job money and automobile know-how but his parents refuse to let him keep his new obsession at the house so he rents a space at a local mechanic’s garage.

-The cranky old man, Lebay, who sold Arnie the car dies suddenly and Arnie insists that him and Dennis go to the funeral.
+The cranky old man (another Stephen King mainstay), Lebay, who sold Arnie the car dies suddenly and Arnie insists that him and Dennis go to the funeral.
 At the funeral the brother of the deceased pulls Dennis aside and tells him that the car is evil.
 But he does so in a way that sounds oddly sexist.
 It all seems to be an allegory for toxic relationships with women who don’t let you have your way and use up your money.

 Later, Dennis and brother Lebay meet up to discuss what is happening.
 He fills Dennis in on the history of Christine.
 Lebay’s 6 year old daughter choked to death in the backseat and Lebay’s wife killed herself with her exhaust fumes.

-In between attempting to fix up the car Arnie has developed more of a personality and has become inexplicably more attractive.
+In between attempts to fix up the car Arnie has developed more of a personality and has become inexplicably more attractive.
 He gets in another fight with Buddy and Buddy gets expelled.
-Then Arnie finds himself dating the most attractive girl at school, Leigh.
+Then Arnie finds himself dating the most attractive girl at school, Leigh Cabot.
 Dennis is quite jealous.

 Dennis gets himself into a really gnarly football accident and finds himself in the hospital with many broken bones and the temporary inability to walk.
 This is where the book stops being narrated by Dennis.
 It’s very odd to just switch narrators for the whole second third of the book.